JulianFisla/JulianFisla/README.md

 ## About Me 🌱
 - 🎓 I'm currently studying Math and Physical Sciences at the University of Toronto.
-- 💻 I'm passionate about machine learning, data science, and AI.aaaaaaa
+- 💻 I'm passionate about machine learning, data science, and AI.aaaaaaaa
 - 🌟 I'm well-versed in Python and Java.
 - 📫 How to reach me: jfislayt@gmail.com.